lmc2179/lmc2179.github.io/drafts/multiplicative.md

 ```

-# Another reason: Because you'd like a model where coefficients combine by multiplying instead of adding
+# Another reason: Because you'd like a model where coefficients multiplicatively instead of additively

 Example: Treatment effect multiplies instead of adding

 # A common use case: Multiplicative time series decomposition

+There's a use case where multiplicative combinations are common enough that it's worth walking through it here.

 https://en.wikipedia.org/wiki/Decomposition_of_time_series